bunqCommunity/bunqDesktop/README.md

 ## Translations
 The app is developed in English but translations in Dutch and German are available.
 If you spot errors or want to help us translate the desktop app to a different language let us know!

+## Security
+All sensitive data is encrypted with the password that is entered on startup.
+You can choose to skip this step which will encrypt the data with a default password so that you will be logged in without asking you for a password.

+The BunqDesktop settings, custom categories and category rules are not stored using encryption.
+This data is stored seperatly so it can be synced more easily across multiple devices.

+Check out the settings page to see where this information is stored and to change this location if you'd like to move it.
+You can easily use services like Google Drive, iCloud Drive, Dropbox and other software to sync the settings file to always have the same categories and settings across your devices.

+## Privacy
+At no point is your API key, session information or other data directly sent to other servers or systems.
+All requests to the bunq API are done directly from the BunqDesktop client to the bunq servers.

+We use Google Analytics with minimal settings ([Source code](./src/react/Helpers/Analytics.js)) to check which version of the application is used and other basic information like system language, OS version and country.
+Your IP address is anonimized using [IP Anonymization in Analytics](https://support.google.com/analytics/answer/2763052?hl=en).

+You can choose to disable Google Analytics on the settings page whenever you want.

 ## Development
 We use [yarn](https://yarnpkg.com/en/) for package management and the following global packages: